-On-Site Examination Report
+On-Site Inspection Report

-I. Overview of Examination
+I. Overview of Inspection

-A joint inspection team comprising of XXX from Tanzania Cooperative Development Commission conducted a full scope Examination of TABORA SACCOS LTD at its head office in XXX.
-The examination was conducted from the period of 10th to 20th September, 2020.
-This was the first Examination of TABORA SACCOS LTD by TCDC and as such it was somewhat unique in that its purpose was both a training exercise for you staff on full compliance requirements as well as an actual Examination of your SACCOS.
+A joint inspection team comprising of XXX from Tanzania Cooperative Development Commission conducted a full scope Inspection of TABORA SACCOS LTD at its head office in XXX.
+The inspection was conducted from the period of 10th to 20th September, 2020.
+This was the first Inspection of TABORA SACCOS LTD by TCDC and as such it was somewhat unique in that its purpose was both a training exercise for you staff on full compliance requirements as well as an actual Inspection of your SACCOS.
 TCDC would want to thanks TABORA SACCOS LTD for its kind cooperation and assistance with this activity.
-The Examination was conducted utilizing the CAMEL framework for assessing financial institutions and customized based on Microfinance Act 2019 and its regulations for SACCOS in Tanzania.
+The Inspection was conducted utilizing the CAMEL framework for assessing financial institutions and customized based on Microfinance Act 2019 and its regulations for SACCOS in Tanzania.